-Main bus bars extending horizontally throughout a line-up are located in an isolated compartment located in the rear center of the enclosure (Fig. 27).
-From the main bus, riser bars supply power to each individual controller.
+Main bus bars extending horizontally throughout a line-up are located in an isolated compartment located in the rear center of the enclosure (Fig. 21).
+From the main bus, riser bars supply power to the controller.
 Standard main bus bars are copper with tin plating.
-A copper ground bus is also located in the main bus compartment and is used to provide a common ground point between cubicles.
-Vertical ground riser bars extend from the common ground bus into each medium voltage controller compartment.